jarzabekpat/member-content-visibility/readme.txt

 === Member Content Visibility ===
 Contributors: webilop
+Tags: visual composer, container, hide content Requires at least: 3.8
 Tested up to: 4.4
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add shortcode that allows to display content parts to logged in or non-logged in users.
+Add a shortcode that allows to display content parts to logged in or non-logged in users.
 Also includes integration with visual composer.

 == Description ==
 This plugin allows to display content sections only to logged in users, or only to non-logged in users.